Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/README.md

 There are several ways to set up access via SSH.

-### Using ssh agent: ###
+### Using SSH agent: ###

-Check actual state of sshd:
+Check actual state of _sshd_:

 ```
 sudo systemctl status sshd
 ```

-Generate ssh keys
+Generate SSH keys

 ```
 ssh-keygen
 ```

-In order to copy public ssh key to the machine we are going to access, we need to take the following actions.
+In order to copy public SSH key to the machine we are going to access, we need to take the following actions.
-- Enable ssh on your target VM:
+- Enable SSH on your target VM:

 ```
 sudo systemctl enable sshd --now